canginc/insight2018/README.md

 	# pass strings arguments to Main  method
 	java -Dfile.encoding=UTF-8 -classpath ./src   Main	$INPUT_TIMEOUT_FILE	$INPUT_FILE	$OUTPUT_FILE

 (2) Efficiency issues:
-For each incoming new line of web request in the log.csv file, the program checks the incoming IP address against the LINKEDHASHMAP structure of the current Frame, to verify whether the new incoming IP address should be merged with an existing session in the LINKEDHASHMAP, or whether it should be a new session (due to timeout).
+For each incoming new line of web request in the log.csv file, the program checks the incoming IP address against the LINKEDHASHMAP structure of the current Frame, to verify whether the new incoming IP address should be merged with an existing session in the LINKEDHASHMAP, or whether it should be a new session (due to timeout of previous session with the same ip address).

-However, as the clock advance in time, it uses the Linear search method to print out and remove all expired sessions (which would be a performance bottleneck).
-Due to other unexpected scheduling issues, I run out of time to implement another additional data structure approach to print out and remove all expired sessions while the clock advance forward.
+However, an efficiency issue remain.
+As the clock advance in time, the program uses linear search method to print out and remove all expired sessions, which would be a performance bottleneck.
+Due to other unexpected home repair issues, I run out of time to implement an  additional data structure  to print out and to remove all expired sessions while the clock advance forward.

-(3) JAVADOC was used to document the code; however, I have not had the time to complete detailed JUNIT tests.
+(3) JAVADOC was used to document the code; however, I have not yet complete detailed JUNIT tests.